General Mills recalls flour over possible link to E.coli outbreak

 Additional recall information can be found at www.generalmills.com/flour.

-Kashi Co, owned by General Mills' rival Kellogg Co (K.N), also announced a recall of one variety each of its granola and granola bars on Tuesday.
+Kashi Co, owned by General Mills’ rival Kellogg Co, also announced a recall of one variety each of its granola and granola bars on Tuesday.

 The bacteria can cause serious and sometimes fatal infections in young children, frail or elderly people, and others with weakened immune systems.